carolinechuu/ECE-3400-Team-12/lab2/lab2.md

 	<tr><th>19</th><th>79.4</th><th>70.3</th><th>19.0</th><th>29.7</th><th>18.5</th><th>42.5</th></tr>
 	<tr><th>20</th><th>92.2</th><th>25.0</th><th>27.0</th><th>21.7</th><th>28.0</th><th>45.5</th></tr>
 </table>
-<img src="acoustic_fft.png">
-<img src="acoustic_talking.png">

 As we can see, the 660Hz tone is distinguished pretty well from the tones closest to it.
 We see that the different frequencies appear in different FFT bins.
 This is because the bins have a resolution of 37.5 Hz.
 The 660Hz tone is also quite distinct against white noise and Xitang talking near the microphone.
-At bin 19 and 20, 660Hz has high value of 79.4 and 92.2, which are far higher than the rest of the inputs.
+At bin 19 and 20, 660Hz has high value of 79.4 and 92.2, which are far higher than the rest of the other inputs.
 We can easily set a threshold on both of these bins in our Arudino code to distinguishes when the 660Hz tone is played.

+<img src="acoustic_fft.png">
+<img src="acoustic_talking.png">

 ### Optical Team: Christina, Caroline, Ian
 <img src="IR.jpg">